 06Day 6: Journey from Bikaner to the Pink City of Jaipur

-On arrival in Jaipur, check in to your hotel and spend the rest of the day at leisure.
-You may relax or take a gentle walk through the colourful bazaars, where artisans craft jewellery, textiles, and intricate stonework that reflect the city’s royal heritage.
+Upon arrival in Jaipur, check in to your hotel and spend the rest of the day at leisure.
+You may relax or take a gentle walk through the colorful bazaars, where artisans craft jewelry, textiles, and intricate stonework that reflect the city’s royal heritage.

 Known for its rose-hued architecture and regal charm, Jaipur embodies the perfect blend of Rajput pride and Mughal grace.
 Its grand palaces, vibrant markets, and welcoming atmosphere set the tone for an unforgettable cultural experience.